-- 1. Perform this maneuver so that the recovery takes place at or above 3000' AGL. - 2.
-Complete CRAGS. - 3.
+- 1. Perform this maneuver so that the recovery takes place at or above 3000' AGL. - Complete CRAGS. - 3.
 Pick a visual reference point to assist in maintaining heading. - 4.
 Set up as either a Power-On or Power-Off Stall. - 5.
 Verbally announce each of the three indications of a stall. - 6.
 At the stall: - a.
 Verbally announce the stall. - b.
 Lower the pitch attitude sufficiently to break the stall. - c.
 Use the rudder to maintain directional control. - d.
 Maintain neutral ailerons. - e.
 Add or maintain full power. - 7.
 Before recovery, increase pitch attitude for a secondary stall. - 8.
 At the stall: - a.
 Verbally announce the stall. - b.
 Lower the pitch attitude sufficiently to break the stall. - c.
-Use the rudder to maintain directional control. - d.
-Maintain neutral ailerons. - e.
+Use the rudder to maintain directional control. - Maintain neutral ailerons. - e.
 Add or maintain full power. - f.
 Set flaps to 20°. - 9.
 Adjust the pitch to an attitude that allows a positive rate of climb and an increase in airspeed to V_v . - 10.
-As the aircraft accelerates through 60 KIAS retract flaps (if extended). - 11.
+As the aircraft accelerates through 65 KIAS, lower the pitch to V_y attitude and incrementally retract flaps 20° (if extended). - 11.
 Upon reaching the specified recovery altitude, trim the aircraft for cruise.